 In this article, I’m going to describe the contents of a really well-stocked microphone closet, as might be found in a professional studio of some years’ standing.
 To make the job manageable, I’ll divide the microphones into several broad categories.
 It’s not out of the question for even a small home studio to be equipped with representatives from each category; to this end, I’ve subdivided the categories into price divisions.

 These were the divisions that seemed to make sense:

-• Low-priced—microphones that give a lot of bang for the buck.
-In practice, I chose as my delineator the Shure SM81; anything that costs less than that goes in this category.
+- Low-priced—microphones that give a lot of bang for the buck.
+In practice, I chose as my delineator the classic $350 Shure SM81; anything that costs less than that goes in this category.

-• Happy medium—microphones in the middle range of prices, offering seriously-better performance than the low-priced units, but without breaking the bank.
+- Happy medium—microphones in the middle range of prices, offering seriously-better performance than the low-priced units, but without breaking the bank.
 A project studio’s “one good microphone” usually falls into this category.
-It’s delimited by the SM81 on the bottom, and the Neumann TLM 193 on top.
+It’s delimited by the SM81 on the bottom and the $1500 Neumann TLM 193 on top.

 There’ll be some messiness, I’m afraid, since (for example) the lavalier mics are mostly small-diaphragm condensers, with one dynamic.
 But these categories make operational sense.